codesandbox/sandpack/website/docs/docs/getting-started/presets.md

 />
 ```

-### Entry file
+### Entry File

 Additionally, you can also specify a different `entry` file for the sandbox.
 The entry file is the starting point of the bundle process.

 ```jsx
 <Sandpack